giovp/spatialdata-sandbox/merfish_mouse_brain/README.md

 - `processed/image_transorm.json` translation and scaling parameters for aligning the image with the rest of the coordinates

 Set in the code `PLOT = True` for some basic visualization of the data.

+The file `write_zarr.py` writes the building blocks in ome-ngff format.